-Our office also makes it mandatory our males patients get labs done every six months and female patients and females annually.
+Our office also makes it mandatory our males patients get labs done every six months and female patients annually.
 This allows Dr. Rucker to monitor the patient regularly and make sure the levels are within a comfortable range.

 Male patients can take hormones either as an injection (intermuscular) or a testosterone pellet.
 Women can take hormone therapy either as a cream or pellet.
 Some of our male clients prefer testosterone pellets as it takes away the necessity of having to self inject.
 In any of the following scenarios the bio-identical hormones are compounded based on the needs of the particular patient.